IHE/HIE-Whitepaper/README.md

 ### 3.2.4 Notifications

-The [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) profile supports registration of content and the ability to query and retrieve from a centralized service, but there are many use cases where a system (i.e., a clinician) may wish to be proactively notified when a new document is made available.
+The [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Profile supports registration of content and the ability to query and retrieve from a centralized service, but there are many use cases where a system (i.e., a clinician) may wish to be proactively notified when a new document is made available.
 DSUB describes the use of subscription and notification mechanisms for use within an XDS Affinity Domain and across communities.
 The subscription allows for the matching of metadata during the publication of a new document for a given patient, and results a notification which can be parsed: